thirtybees/thirtybees/docs/readme_en.txt

 Simply go to your thirty bees web directory and use installer :-)

 If you have any PHP error, perhaps you don't have PHP5 or you need to activate it on your web host.
-Please go to our forum to find pre-installation settings (PHP 5, htaccess) for certain hosting services (1&1, Free, Lycos, OVH, Infomaniak, Amen, GoDaddy, etc).
+Please go to our forum to find pre-installation settings (PHP 5, .htaccess) for certain hosting services (1&1, Free, Lycos, OVH, Infomaniak, Amen, GoDaddy, etc).

 REQUIREMENTS
 ============